bk1285/rpi_wordclock/doc/doc_general_considerations.rst

 * Hardware requirements:

   * A (wooden) sceleton to hold LEDs, stancil, RPi, etc...
-  * A stancil providing the letters, ...
+  * A stancil providing the letters

+    * You can order them online or create your own layout: Special plotters can produce adhesive stancils, which you can glue onto a glas plane .
+    * Consider, that you might need to invert the layout to have the adhesive surface on top to attach to the glas plate.

   * A frame to enframe the wordclock

+    * Possible materials: Wood, alumnium, etc.

-  * A LED-strip (e.g. WS2812 B Stripe 5m 150 LED)
+  * A LED-strip running at 5V (e.g. WS2812 B Stripe 5m 150 LED)

-    * Assure, that the spacing of the LEDs on the strip is equal or greater than the spacing of the letters of your stancil!
+    * Assure, that the spacing of the LEDs on the strip is equal or greater than the spacing of the letters of your stancil.
 If the spacing is smaller, you will not be able to get your LEDs into the correct position.
-      ...
-However: You could cut all LEDs apart, adding wires of a few millimeters in between and start soldering:
-      With 110 LEDs, you'll end up with 330 wires and 660 times soldering!
-Enjoy! ;)

   * A Raspberry Pi (e.g. Review B, including SD-card)
   * A wifi-dongle to connect your RPi wireless to your local network
   * A power supply (e.g. 5V 10A 50W LED Power Supply)

+    * 5V are required.
+The current, which needs to be provided at max depends on the number and power consumption of you LEDs.

   * A user-interface to run the wordclock

     * e.g. 3 buttons (requiring resistors, etc.)